MatthewMarinets/war3-ap-maps/doc/communication_protocol.md

 ### heroes.txt
 * Client -> Game
-* Read on map startup asynchronously of ping.txt; assumed up-to-date
+* Hero type read on map startup asynchronously of ping.txt; assumed up-to-date
 * Read on request from ping.txt
 * Hero index passed in via MaxTech(0, 'nalb'), script can check it